Changissnz/nu_merchant_principal/README.md

 | $I_4$ | $P_4$ | $P^{?}_4$ |

-**GRLK:** Table showing the wanted and actual outcomes for each entity of group G. None of the actual outcomes in the table above equal their corresponding wanted outcome, due to gridlock.
+**GRLK:** Table showing the wanted and actual outcomes for each entity of group D. None of the actual outcomes in the table above equal their corresponding wanted outcome, due to gridlock.